baleada/docs/assets/md/logic/classes/Editable.md

 Editable is written in vanilla JS with no dependencies.

 :::
-## Construct a Editable instance
+## Construct an Editable instance
 :::

-To construct a Editable instance (Object), use the Editable constructor, which takes two parameters:
+To construct an Editable instance (Object), use the Editable constructor, which takes two parameters:

 :::